StateSmith/tutorial-3/lesson-3/composition/README.md

 ## Example
 In this lesson, we'll look at a simple example of a light controller that uses a composition pattern to interact with a light state machine.

-The `LightController` class contains both a state machine context `LightSmContext` and a state machine `LightSm`.
+The `LightController` class contains both a state machine context `LightSmContext` (which acts like the interface) and a state machine `LightSm`.
 The state machine context is a simple class that variables and function pointers.

 Before starting the state machine the `LightController` class does the following:
 * sets `LightSmContext` function pointers to its own functions